usetrmnl/firmware/README.md

 ![Image Alt text](/pics/console.JPG "Console")

-9. You can find the compiled file in the folder shown in the picture
+9. You can find the compiled file in the folder shown in the picture.

 ![Image Alt text](/pics/bin_folder.JPG "Bin")

 ## **Uploading guide (PlatformIO)**

-1. Connect PCB to PC using USB cable.
+1. Turn off PCB.
+Connect PCB to PC using USB-C cable.
+While holding down the boot button, turn on PCB.
+Let go of boot button.
+This puts board in flashing mode.

-2. Select the proper COM port from drop-down list
+2. Select the proper COM port from drop-down list (or leave on "Auto").

 ![Image Alt text](/pics/fs.jpg "FS")

-3. Click on "PlatformIO: Upload" button
+3. Click on "PlatformIO: Upload" button.

-> [!WARNING]

-> If the board does not want to be flashed, then try to enter the flashing mode manually.
-To do this, turn off the board using the switch, hold the button and turn on the board.
-After it you can try to upload firmware again

 ## **Uploading guide (ESP32 Flash Download Tool)**